1). ASK TO SEE THE SOIL SURVEY and/or THE ENGINEERING REPORT for the lot!

 20) What roofing materials does the builder use?

-· Spanish Tiles- Extremely durable, extremely attractive, but also very expensive to install or replace.
+· Spanish Tiles- Extremely durable, extremely attractive, but also very expensive to install and/or replace.
 This style roof is normally found on only on custom homes and very upscale tract homes.
-They are duty-rated for a 50yr-100yr life expectancy, and are very resistant to hail.
+They are duty-rated for a 50yr-100yr life expectancy, and are very resistant to hail and high winds.
 However, great care must be exercised when walking on the roof to perform repairs, maintenance, etc., because they can be easily cracked if improperly walked on. *Homeowners with tiled roofs, should only hire bonded and insured contractors for any repairs requiring roof access, to make sure the contractor can (and will) pay to repair any damage they may do while walking on the tiled roof!

-· Steel Pro-Panel- Most common on mountain homes, barns, and steel buildings.
+· Steel Pro-Panel- Most common on mountain homes, barns, beach homes, and steel out-buildings.
 Very resistant to high snow-load, and high winds.
 Relatively inexpensive, easy to install, and durable.
 However, they are considered by some to be “utilitarian.”
 Meaning, they are very practical, but not as attractive to some people.
-Therefore rarely used by tract home builders in suburban neighborhoods.
+They are also noisy when hit with rain, sleet, etc. Therefore rarely used by tract home builders in suburban neighborhoods.

 · Composition shingles- The most common type of roofing shingle used by tract builders.
 The most affordable type of roof to install, and can be easily spot-repaired if needed.
 However, they are the most susceptible to wind and hail damage.